syncfusion-content/uwp-docs/uwp/TreeGrid/Node-CheckBox.md

 ---
 layout: post
-title: Node CheckBox in SfTreeGrid
+title: Node CheckBox in UWP TreeGrid control | Syncfusion
-description: Node CheckBox support in SfTreeGrid
+description: Learn here all about Node CheckBox support in Syncfusion UWP TreeGrid (SfTreeGrid) control and more.
 platform: uwp
 control: SfTreeGrid
 documentation: ug
 ---
-# Node Checkbox
+# Node CheckBox in UWP TreeGrid (SfTreeGrid)

 SfTreeGrid provides support for loading `CheckBox` in the expander cell of each node, which allows the user to check/uncheck the corresponding node.
 You can display check box in each node by setting [SfTreeGrid.ShowCheckBox](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html#Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_ShowCheckBox) property as `true`.
 It also provides support to process the selection in the context of state of the checkbox based on [SfTreeGrid.CheckBoxSelectionMode](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html#Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_CheckBoxSelectionMode) property.